 Many words have been written about how to produce great blog posts.
-Here are my thoughts based on many years of writing.
+Here are my thoughts based on many marketing years.
 I’ve learned the biggest hurdle when writing is… to start writing.
 So ready, steady, go!

 Do your research and find out what’s trending.
 Avoid using your own subjective gut feeling.
 Use tools like Google Trends to get objective facts on what your audience wants to read.